gabrielgaraujo/gabrielgaraujo/README.md

 I'm a rubist by heart, but also have been playing with React, Elixir and the Godot game engine, which uses a Python like programming language called GDScript.

-Feel free to check my [LinkedIn](https://www.linkedin.com/in/gabrielgaraujo/) out to see what I'm doing nowadays!
+Feel free to check my [LinkedIn](https://www.linkedin.com/in/gabrielgaraujo/) to see what I'm doing nowadays!